What Is the SAT? The Complete Guide for 2026

 How many times can you take the SAT?

 There’s no limit; you could take the SAT a couple of times to improve your score.
+Most students benefit from taking it at least twice.

 When are SAT scores released?